jshubham1/task-management-system/README.md

 - Backend cannot connect to DB inside Docker:
     - Ensure `SPRING_DATASOURCE_URL` points to the service name defined in Compose (`db` by default).
-The sample shows `my_postgres`; set it to `jdbc:postgresql://db:5432/task_management` for Compose networking.
+The sample shows `db`; use `jdbc:postgresql://db:5432/task_management` for Compose networking.
 - 404 on Swagger UI:
     - Verify springdoc dependency and that the app is running on 8080
 - CORS errors from the browser:
     - Ensure the frontend origin is listed in `APP_CORS_ALLOWED_ORIGINS`
-- Compose frontend mismatch:
-    - Update the `frontend` service context to `./frontend` for Next.js or provide an Angular app under `./frontend/task-management-ui`.
+- Frontend build/runtime issues:
+  - Ensure `NEXT_PUBLIC_API_BASE_URL` is set correctly (e.g., http://localhost:8080)
+  - If using Docker, the frontend listens on port 3000; ensure it isn't occupied by another process